hellogaray/game-tracker/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

 ## Python Scripts
-You will need to download the [wikiGameScraper](https://github.com/hellogaray/wikiGameScraper)
+In order to use the search engine you will need to download the [wikiGameScraper](https://github.com/hellogaray/wikiGameScraper)
 ### `./server.py`